Women Around the World Who ROCK

 Central train station

-Maybe you’ll be one of the many, many visitors who like me arrived by train and step out to Amsterdam Central Station’s red brick splendor.
+Maybe you’ll be one of the many, many visitors who like me arrive by train and step out to Amsterdam Central Station’s red brick splendor.
 Many visitors begin Amsterdam exploring by heading down Damrak, the main avenue from the station that leads to the Palace.
 Join them, but make a few stops for the forgotten females.

 Walk just a few blocks down Damrak and stop at the huge brick building, Beurs Van Berlage, the former stock exchange.
 At the corner of the building at Damrak and Oudebrugsteeg, look at the statue set into the corner.
 Meet Jan Pieterszoon Coen, the “Butcher of Banda.”

 Hold that thought and head left to the building’s next corner.
-See the woman’s head painted above the entrance?
+See the woman’s head by the scales etched above the entrance?
 Look underneath that surface to see her naked body.
 This is the sobering first stop of the awesome Badass Tours’ Women’s History walk I took with our super guide Rissa.
 As she notes, the selling and exploitation of bodies of women, men, and children who lived in countries colonized by the Dutch powered mightily the wheels of commerce for Amsterdam and the Netherlands.

 Colonial people were enslaved and often died because of the likes of Jan Pieterszoon Coen, governor of the Dutch East India Company.
-Enraged that the people of the Indonesian Banda or “Spice Islands” wouldn’t sell their nutmeg and mace at cut rates exclusively to the Dutch, Coen had nearly the whole population killed or enslaved.
-That was one horrible chapter in the colonizing atrocities over centuries: From the 1600s, the colonization work done by the East and West India companies and Dutch military included rape, torture, enslavement, and executions that continued to Indonesia’s independence struggle in the 1940s.
+Enraged that the people of the Indonesian Banda or “Spice Islands” wouldn’t sell their nutmeg and mace at cut rates exclusively to the Dutch, Coen had nearly the whole Banda population killed or enslaved.
+That was one horrible chapter in the colonizing atrocities over centuries: From the 1600s, the colonization work done by the East and West India companies and Dutch military included rape, torture, enslavement, and executions that continued until Indonesia’s independence struggle in the 1940s.
 The profiteering on work done by the subjugated people financed many of the beautiful Amsterdam mansions.

 Colonizer fighter Cut Nyak Dhien